April 15, 2015

 - backing away

-When putting space between yourself and a dog who might bite, never turn your back on him and run away.
+When putting space between yourself and a dog who might bite, never turn your back on them and run away.
 A dog's natural instinct will be to chase you.

 What to do if you think a dog may attack